anandsoni11/anandsoni11.github.io/_posts/2019-7-03-leadership.markdown

 ---
 layout: post
-title: Leaders, illusions, mistakes.
+title: "Leaders, illusions, mistakes."
 date: 2019-7-3
 description:
-image: /assets/images/placeholder-5.jpg
+image: assets/images/jumbotron.jpg
 author: Anand Soni
-tags:
+tags: [Leadership, Corporate Culture, Introversion]
-  - Leadership
+featured: true
-  - Corporate Culture
+hidden: false
-  - Introversion
+categories: [ Life Lessons, Leadership ]
 ---

 Let's begin with a question, shall we?
 What is leadership in its true sense and what does it mean to be a leader?
 Let's look for an answer in an inspiring tale told by a true leader, one of the most learned, loved and respected Presidents of India, Lt.
 Dr. APJ Abdul Kalam.